 In D2, Bentley has the 1s crossing right, Broadbridge suggests they should cross left.

-The dance contains the following figures: hand turn (allemande), cast, lead, figure eight (and probably others).
+The dance contains the following figures: hand turn (allemande), cast, lead, figure eight, cross go below (and probably others).

 If you find what you believe to be a mistake in this animation, please leave a comment on youtube explaining what you believe to be wrong.
 If I agree with you I shall do my best to fix it.